Parallels vs UTM

 Conclusion

 UTM supports newer Ubuntu and sticks to standards (the SPICE protocol) and is much better privacy-wise but has its quirks.
-Parallels (the AppStore Edition) offers a much more polished experience UI-wise, but the drivers are closed, they taint kernel and throw strange segfaults on Ubuntu 24.04+.
+Parallels (the AppStore Edition) offers a bit more polished experience UI-wise, but the drivers are closed, they taint kernel and throw strange segfaults on Ubuntu 24.04+.
+The support from Parallels is horrible, and the strange UI blinking in Linux and segfaults persuaded me to switch to UTM.